• Skip to primary navigation

 If you go to the grocery store on any kind of regular basis, chances are you’re making a list each time.
 And if you’re making a list each time, you’re probably adding the same things to that list fairly often.

-You can save time by using a reusable master grocery list!
+You can save time and money by using a reusable grocery list!

 Why Do This

-A reusable grocery list is one that has the items you use frequently.
-You don’t need to write milk on the list each week if milk is already listed.
+A reusable grocery list is one that already lists the items you use frequently.
+You don’t need to write milk on the list each week since milk is already listed.

-You save time in a number of ways:
+You save time and money in a number of ways:

 • You aren’t recreating the wheel each time you make a list.